-Subsequent to the fiscal year ended September 30, 2017, the Company completed a third phase of infill and extension drilling targeting the Manicouagan-Ouest Graphitic Corridor (MOGC) at the Lac Tétépisca project.
-The fall 2017 exploration at Lac Tétépisca was designed and operated by IOS
+During the quarter ended December 31, 2017, the Company completed a third phase of infill and extension drilling targeting the Manicouagan-Ouest Graphitic Corridor (MOGC) at the Lac Tétépisca project.
+The fall 2017 exploration at Lac Tétépisca was designed and operated by IOS Services Géoscientifiques of Chicoutimi, Québec, under the supervision of the Table Jamésienne de Concertation Minière (TJCM) of Chibougamau, Québec.
+The drilling contract was awarded to

-Services Géoscientifiques of Chicoutimi, Québec, under the supervision of the Table Jamésienne de Concertation Minière (TJCM) of Chibougamau, Québec.
-The drilling contract was awarded to Forages Chibougamau Ltd of Chibougamau, Québec.
+Forages Chibougamau Ltd of Chibougamau, Québec.
 The budget for the fall exploration program was set at \$1.35 million.